Tree-NET: Enhancing 2D Medical Image Segmentation Through Efficient Low-Level Feature Training: Conclusions and future prospects

-Future work will focus on integrating Tree-NET with alternative backbones, such as FCN, DeepLab, and advanced transformer architectures, to improve performance and scalability.
-Additionally, pre-training all Tree-NET components could significantly enhance its accuracy and efficiency.
-These developments will open new opportunities for Tree-NET in areas like medical imaging, remote sensing, and computer vision.
+Future work will explore integrating Tree-NET with alternative backbones—including U2-NET, FCN, DeepLab, LiteSeg, and EfficientFormer—or designing a dedicated backbone tailored to its three-stage structure, to further improve performance and scalability.
+Additionally, developing and releasing pre-trained weights for all Tree-NET components could significantly enhance its accuracy and efficiency, enabling fairer comparisons and broader adoption.
+These developments will open new opportunities for Tree-NET in diverse applications, including medical imaging, remote sensing, and computer vision.

-In summary, Tree-NET's innovative design, computational efficiency, and adaptability position it as a groundbreaking framework for advancing image segmentation technologies.
+In summary, Tree-NET’s innovative design, demonstrated computational efficiency, accuracy, and adaptability position it as a groundbreaking framework with the potential to significantly advance image segmentation technologies and their practical implementation, particularly in resource-sensitive environments.